-One ongoing, phase III, open-label, multicenter, international study, the E1910 trial, met the inclusion criteria for the systematic review conducted by the sponsor and a second phase III, open-label, multicenter, international study, the AALL1731 trial, was included to inform the reimbursement request among pediatric patients.
-Details for the E1910 trial are summarized first followed by those for the AALL1731 trial.
+One ongoing, phase III, open-label, multicentre, international study (the E1910 trial) met the inclusion criteria for the systematic review conducted by the sponsor.
+A second phase III, open-label, multicentre, international study (the AALL1731 trial) was included to inform the reimbursement request among pediatric patients.

-The E1910 trial was aimed at evaluating the efficacy and safety of blinatumomab used in the consolidation phase of multiphase chemotherapy for the treatment of adult patients with Ph-negative B-cell ALL who were MRD-negative.
-Secondary outcomes included assessing the efficacy and safety of blinatumomab in MRD-positive patients while post-hoc analyses were conducted among an MRD-agnostic cohort.
-Following confirmation of eligibility, all patients completed induction and intensification treatment with those achieving a CR (defined as neutrophil count of 1.0 x 109 per L or greater, platelet count of 100 x 109 per L or greater, no leukemic blasts present in the peripheral blood, adequate bone marrow cellularity with trilineage hematopoiesis, 5% or less blasts in the bone marrow, and no extramedullary leukemia [e.g., CNS or soft tissue involvement]) or CR with incomplete peripheral blood count recovery (CRi; the same definition as CR with the exception of incomplete platelet recovery [i.e., platelets greater than 75 and less than 100 x 109 per L] or incomplete neutrophil count recovery [i.e., greater than 0.75 and less than 1 x 109 per L]) being randomized 1:1 using stratified randomization (based on MRD-positive versus MRD-negative status, aged 30 to 54 years versus 55 years or older, CD20 positive versus negative status, rituximab use versus no use, and intention to receive allogeneic SCT versus not) to receive consolidation treatment with blinatumomab plus conventional chemotherapy (blinatumomab plus chemotherapy) or conventional chemotherapy alone (chemotherapy).
-Following a protocol amendment related to the FDA accelerated approval of blinatumomab therapy for patients with MRD-positive disease, these patients were assigned (rather than randomized) to blinatumomab plus chemotherapy.
-Overall, 286 eligible patients were randomized or assigned to either the blinatumomab plus chemotherapy arm (n = 152) or the chemotherapy arm (n = 134) and included in the Step 3 Analysis Set.
-The outcomes relevant to this review include OS, RFS, and harms data collected at the primary analysis, June 23, 2023, data-cut off (DCO) date.
+The E1910 trial aimed to evaluate the efficacy and safety of blinatumomab used in the consolidation phase of multiphase chemotherapy for the treatment of adult patients with Ph-negative B-cell ALL and MRD negativity.
+Secondary outcomes included assessing the efficacy and safety of blinatumomab in patients who were MRD-positive while post hoc analyses were conducted among an MRD-agnostic cohort.
+Following confirmation of eligibility, all patients completed induction and intensification treatment.
+CR was defined as a neutrophil count of 1.0×10^{9} /L or greater, platelet count of 100×10^{9} /L or greater, no leukemic blasts present in the peripheral blood, adequate bone marrow cellularity with trilineage hematopoiesis, 5% or less blasts in the bone marrow, and no extramedullary leukemia (e.g., CNS or soft tissue involvement).
+CRi had the same definition as CR with the exception of incomplete platelet recovery (i.e., platelets > 75×10^{9} /L and < 100×10^{9} /L) or incomplete neutrophil count recovery (i.e., > 0.75×10^{9} /L and < 1×10^{9} /L]).
+Patients who achieved CR and CRi were randomized 1:1 using stratified randomization (based on MRD-positive versus MRD-negative status, aged 30 to 54 years versus 55 years or older, CD20-positive versus CD20-negative status, rituximab use versus no use, and intention to receive allogeneic SCT versus not) to receive consolidation treatment with blinatumomab plus conventional chemotherapy (blinatumomab plus chemotherapy) or conventional chemotherapy alone (chemotherapy).
+Following a protocol amendment related to the FDA-accelerated approval of blinatumomab therapy for patients with MRD-positive disease, these patients were assigned (rather than randomized) to blinatumomab plus chemotherapy arm (n = 152) or the chemotherapy arm (n = 134) and included in the step 3 analysis set.
+The outcomes relevant to this review include OS, RFS, and harms data collected at the primary analysis data cut-off (DCO) date of June 23, 2023.

-In the E1910 trial, slightly more patients were female (51.4%), the mean (standard deviation) age at enrollment was 49.9 (11.5) years, and patients were primarily White (79.4%) followed by Black or African American (5.9%), Asian (2.1%), American Indian or Alaska Native (1.0%), Native Hawaiian or Other Pacific Islander (0.3%), and either not reported or unknown (4.5% and 6.6%, respectively) race.
-Most patients had an ECOG performance status of 1 (58.7%) and 37.1% of randomized or assigned patients had an ECOG performance status of 0.
-Overall, 224 (78.3%) of the randomized or assigned patients were MRD-negative and included in the Full Analysis Set (FAS) (112 [73.7%] in the blinatumomab plus chemotherapy arm and 112 [83.6%] in the chemotherapy arm) and 62 (21.7%) were MRD-positive and included in the Step 3 MRD Positive Analysis Set (40 [26.3%] in the blinatumomab plus chemotherapy arm and 22 [16.4%] in the chemotherapy arm).
+In the E1910 trial, slightly more patients were female (51.4%) than male (48.6%), the mean age at enrolment was 49.9 years (SD = 11.5 years), and patients were primarily white (79.4%) followed by Black or African American (5.9%), Asian (2.1%), American Indian or Alaska Native (1.0%), Native Hawaiian or other Pacific Islander (0.3%), and either not reported or unknown (4.5% and 6.6%, respectively) race.
+Most patients had an ECOG performance status of 1 (58.7%), and 37.1% of randomized or assigned patients had an ECOG performance status of 0.
+Overall, 224 (78.3%) of the randomized or assigned patients had a MRD-negative status and were included in the full analysis set (FAS) (112 [73.7%] in the blinatumomab plus chemotherapy arm and 112 [83.6%] in the chemotherapy arm); 62 (21.7%) had a MRD-positive status and were included in the full analysis set (40 [26.3%] in the blinatumomab plus chemotherapy arm and 22 [16.4%] in the chemotherapy arm).